kcargile/log4net.dynamodb/README.md

 ```

 Addtionally, you must set the **AWSAccessKey** and **AWSSecretKey** configuration elements in the appConfig section of your App.config or
 Web.config file for authentication to DynamoDb.
 See the AWS documentation for more information.
+[These release notes](http://aws.amazon.com/releasenotes/.NET/7526512651260522)
-These release notes http://aws.amazon.com/releasenotes/.NET/7526512651260522 are a good starting point.
+are a good starting point.

-See App.config in the test project for a complete configuration example.
+See App.config in the test project for a more complete configuration example.

 You must configure a table in DynamoDb using the AWS Console or CLI tools, the appender will not do this for you.
 The appender expects
 that you will have both a hash key named "Id" (type string) and a range key named "TimeStamp" (type string).
 Other columns will be